-1. If the prosecutor, the accused and his/her defence lawyer agree to enter into a plea bargain, the prosecutor shall prepare a written motion, which shall include:

-b) formulation of charges - a description of the incriminating action, indicating the location, time, way, means, instrument of its commission, as well as its consequences;

-c) evidence sufficient to render a judgement without a main hearing on the case provided for by Article $11^{1}(3)$ of this Code;

-d) in the case of collaboration of the accused with the investigation, the form and content of the collaboration;

-e) the article, paragraph and sub-paragraph of the Criminal Code of Georgia stipulating the crime in question;

-f) the type and extent of sentence requested by the prosecution;

-g) reference to the warning stipulated by Article $210(1^2)$ of this Code or to a reasoned decision of the Chief or Deputy Chief Prosecutor of Georgia stipulated by paragraph $1^3$ of the same article.

-2. A motion of the prosecutor requesting the court to render judgement without a main hearing shall be accompanied by a written application signed by the accused and his/her defence lawyer.
+- 1. If the prosecutor, the accused and his/her defence lawyer agree to enter into a plea bargain, the prosecutor shall prepare a written motion, which shall include: - a) the name, surname and the day, month and year of birth of the accused; - b) formulation of charges a description of the incriminating action, indicating the location, time, way, means, instrument of its commission, as well as its consequences; - c) evidence sufficient to render a judgement without a main hearing on the case provided for by Article 111(3) of this Code; - d) in the case of collaboration of the accused with the investigation, the form and content of the collaboration; - e) the article, paragraph and sub-paragraph of the Criminal Code of Georgia stipulating the crime in question; - f) the type and extent of sentence requested by the prosecution; - g) reference to the warning stipulated by Article $210(1^2)$ of this Code or to a reasoned decision of the Chief or Deputy Chief Prosecutor of Georgia stipulated by paragraph 1^3 of the same article. - 2.
+A motion of the prosecutor requesting the court to render judgement without a main hearing shall be accompanied by a written application signed by the accused and his/her defence lawyer.
 The application of the accused shall demonstrate that the accused, after receiving legal aid from his/her defence lawyer, voluntarily agrees to the rendering by the court of a judgement without a main hearing.
 In addition, the accused shall fully understand the contents of the plea bargain and the legal consequences of the expected judgement; a note to that effect shall be made in the application of the accused.

-3. A motion of a prosecutor requesting the court to rendering a judgement without a main hearing shall be signed by the prosecutor, the accused and his/her defence lawyer, as well as by the legal representative (if any) of the accused.

-5. (deleted - 11.3.2011, No 4430)

-6. A motion of the prosecutor requesting the court to render a judgement without a main hearing and a plea bargain record shall be publicly available, except for the part that contains information provided by the accused to the investigation.
+- 3. A motion of a prosecutor requesting the court to rendering a judgement without a main hearing shall be signed by the prosecutor, the accused and his/her defence lawyer, as well as by the legal representative (if any) of the accused. - 4.
+(Deleted 24.7.2014, No 2517). - 5. (deleted 11.3.2011, No 4430) - 6.
+A motion of the prosecutor requesting the court to render a judgement without a main hearing and a plea bargain record shall be publicly available, except for the part that contains information provided by the accused to the investigation.
 The information provided by the accused to the investigation shall be available only to the persons that signed the information and to the court, as well as to the accused person (his/her defence lawyer) about whom another accused person provides incriminating information to the investigation on the basis of a plea bargain.
-The contents of the above plea bargain shall be made fully available to that accused person (his/her defence lawyer).
+The contents of the above plea bargain shall be made fully available to that accused person (his/her defence lawyer). - 7.
+A plea bargain record shall be attached to the motion of a prosecutor requesting the court to render a judgement without a main hearing.

-7. A plea bargain record shall be attached to the motion of a prosecutor requesting the court to render a judgement without a main hearing.
+Article 212 - Review of the motion of a prosecutor requesting the court to render a judgement without a main hearing